 |Element||Mobile (0.39%)||Desktop (0.22%)|

 Taking another look at element popularity, how likely is it to find a certain element in the DOM of a page?
-Surely,
+Sure,

-body are present on every page (even though their tags are all optional), making them common elements, but what other elements are to be found?
+body are present on every HTML page (even though these tags are all optional), making them common elements, but what other elements are to be commonly found?

 Standard elements are those that are or were part of the HTML specification.
-Which ones are you really rarely to find?
+Which ones are rare to find?
 In our sample, that would bring up the following:

 The 2019 edition of the Web Almanac handled custom elements by discussing several non-standard elements.
 This year, we found it valuable to have a closer look at custom elements.
 How did we determine these?
 Roughly by looking at their definition, notably their use of a hyphen.
 Let's focus on the top elements, in this case elements used on ≥1% of all URLs in the sample: